jakelevi1996/backprop2/README.md

 ## TODO

+### 2020-09-06

+- Add plotting function to visualise activations in each layer for a given input
+- Add plotting function to visualise distribution of gradient values in each layer
+- Make minimisation functions re-entrant (EG need to allow Result object to be an optional argument, and not re-initialise it if it is given)?

 ### 2020-08-31

 - Finish separating functions from the `training` module into scripts, and remove `if __name__ == "__main__"` block from `training` module